Navigate through Enigmatic Labyrinth A Survey of Chain of Thought Reasoning: Advances, Frontiers and Future: Conclusion

 \section{Conclusion}

-In this paper, we conduct an extensive survey of existing research on X-of-thought reasoning, offering a comprehensive review of the field.
-We introduce the concept of generalized chain-of-thought (X-of-Thought) and examine advances in X-of-thought reasoning from various angles.
-Additionally, we investigate the applications of X-of-thought in cutting-edge domains.
-Furthermore, we spotlight the current challenges confronting this research and provide future prospects.
-To the best of our knowledge, this survey represents the first systematic exploration of chain-of-thought reasoning.
-Our objective is to furnish researchers interested in chain-of-thought reasoning with a thorough overview, with the hope that this survey will facilitate further research in this area.
+In this paper, we conduct a systematic survey of existing research on generalized chain-of-thought reasoning, offering a comprehensive review of the field.
+Specifically, we meticulously categorize advanced methods, delve into current frontier research, highlight existing challenges, identify potential future research directions, and discuss open questions.
+This paper is the first systematic survey dedicated to CoT reasoning.
+We hope that this survey will facilitate further research in this area.